Stranger Things season 1

-The first season of the American science fiction horror drama television series Stranger Things premiered worldwide on the streaming service Netflix on July 15, 2016.
+The first season of the American science fiction, horror drama television series Stranger Things premiered worldwide on the streaming service Netflix on July 15, 2016.
 The series was created by the Duffer Brothers, who also serve as executive producers along with Shawn Levy and Dan Cohen.

 This season stars Winona Ryder, David Harbour, Finn Wolfhard, Millie Bobby Brown, Gaten Matarazzo, Caleb McLaughlin, Natalia Dyer, Charlie Heaton, Cara Buono, and Matthew Modine, with Noah Schnapp, Joe Keery, and Shannon Purser in recurring roles.
-The first season of Stranger Things received universal acclaim, in particular for its originality, homages to the 1980s, characterization, tone, visuals, and acting (particularly that of Ryder, Harbour, Wolfhard, Brown, and Modine).
+The first season of Stranger Things received critical acclaim, in particular for its originality, homages to the 1980s, characterization, tone, visuals, and acting (particularly those of Ryder, Harbour, Wolfhard, Brown and Modine).

 Premise

 The first season begins on November 6, 1983, in a small town called Hawkins.
 Researchers at Hawkins National Laboratory open a rift to the "Upside Down," an alternate dimension that reflects the real world.
-A monstrous humanoid creature (later nicknamed the Demogorgon) escapes and abducts a boy named Will Byers and a teenage girl named Barbara Holland.
+A monstrous humanoid creature escapes and abducts a boy named Will Byers and a teenage girl.
 Will's mother, Joyce, and the town's police chief, Jim Hopper, search for Will.
-At the same time, a young psychokinetic girl who goes by the name "Eleven" escapes from the laboratory and assists Will's friends, Mike Wheeler, Dustin Henderson, and Lucas Sinclair, in their own efforts to find Will.
+At the same time, a young psychokinetic girl who goes by the name "Eleven" escapes from the laboratory and assists Will's friends, Mike Wheeler, Dustin Henderson, and Lucas Sinclair, in their efforts to find Will.